Wildfire smoke linked to increased COVID-19 risk, study says

-RENO, Nev.
+RENO, N.V.
 (KTXL) – A new study suggests that exposure to wildfire smoke is linked to an increased risk of contracting COVID-19.

 “During the second half of the summer of 2020, two crises converged on residents of the western United States: the second wave of the COVID-19 pandemic and widespread wildfires,” the study stated.
 “Air pollution is detrimental to health in general and to respiratory health in particular.”